starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### parseRequest

-If for any reason (mainly for speed of processing), you want to define yourself the low level parameters to send to Starknet, you can use the `parseRequest` option.
+If for any reason (mainly for speed of processing), you want to define yourself the low-level parameters to send to Starknet, you can use the `parseRequest` option.
 Parameters are an array of strings (representing numbers).

 ```typescript